 Something as simple as a thorough teeth cleaning may reduce premature birth rates.
-According to a University of Alabama study, gum disease can cause babies to be born too soon and too small.
+Studies show that gum disease can cause babies to be born too soon and too small.
 Babies born too early are at a significant risk of developing serious and lasting health problems.
-Baby Your Baby recommends that all pregnant women should get their teeth cleaned during the second trimester of their pregnancy.

 It is safe to go to the dentist while pregnant - in fact we recommend it!

 - Taking care of your mouth while you are pregnant is important for you and your baby.
 Changes to your body when you are pregnancy can make your gums sore or puffy and can make them bleed.
 This problem is called gingivitis.
 If gingivitis is not treated, it may lead to more serious gum disease which can lead to tooth loss.

 - Oral health care, including the use of X-rays, pain medication and local anesthesia, is safe throughout pregnancy.

 - Get oral health treatment, as recommended, before delivery.

 - If your last dental visit took place more than 6 months ago, schedule a dental appointment as soon as possible.